carwise-assistent/autoscout24-chrome-plugin/README.md

 ![img.png](img.png)

 ## Features
-- Automatically calculates the kilometers per day for each vehicle based on the mileage and first registration date.
+- Automatically calculates the kilometers per day and per year for each vehicle based on the mileage and first registration date.
 - Displays the result directly on the vehicle listing page.
 - Allows users to set a threshold for kilometers per day and highlights listings that exceed this value via menu